 Another of our fun graduation party ideas, is a photo booth.
 Create lasting memories for your grad with a photo both.
 Rent a commercial one or create your own.
 A backdrop with fun colors or designs, a few props, and a camera can create endless photo opportunities.

 Food trucks are a wildly popular way to grab a fast lunch or experience a new food.
-Inviting a food truck is a fun and stress free way to offer a variety of foods cooked professionally.
+If you are hosting a backyard graduation, inviting a food truck is a fun and stress free way to offer a variety of foods cooked professionally.
 Choose one local favorite or bring in a few for variety.

 Easy Party Snacks